GnoTime/gnotime/HACKING.md

 with GTK+ 2.0 while replacing most of the outdated dependencies (GConf, GnomeVFS, etc.) and upgrading to GTK 3 and WebKitGTK afterwards.
 This should allow to continually have a fully functional GnoTime build for testing.

-Development can be conducted with any modern system but compatibility with Ubuntu 14.04 as a baseline should be kept.
-Ubuntu 14.04 is the most recent version which allows compiling and running GnoTime with its dependencies out of the box.
+During this time, Ubuntu 14.04 is the most recent version which allows compiling and running GnoTime with its dependencies out of the box.

-Sidenote: My personal approach is to develop GnoTime utilizing the modern tooling of _Fedora 37_ and having a _Ubuntu 14.04_ VM in which I track my development efforts utilizing the current HEAD of this repository.
+As of October 2023, the Gnome dependencies have been removed and more modern alternatives have been used, while still on Gtk2.
+The autotools build system has been updated and it no longer builds on Ubuntu 14.04.
+The new baseline is Ubuntu 18.04.

 ## Coding Style